Prometheus Bios

 Joshua Chism, Tenor

 Joshua Chism is an Associate Professor and the Director of Choral Activities at Oklahoma Baptist University in Shawnee, OK.
-There Joshua advises music students; teaches private voice, Diction, and Vocal Pedagogy courses; and conducts the OBU Chorale and Bisonette Glee Club.
-Joshua is the Conductor and Artistic Director for Chorale Coeur d’Alene, a 100-voice regional choral arts society based in Idaho.
+There Joshua advises music students; teaches private voice, Diction, and Vocal Pedagogy courses; and conducts the University Chorale, Bisonette Glee Club, Golden Bison Vocal Jazz Choir, and the OBU Community Chorale.
+Joshua is also the Conductor and Artistic Director for Chorale Coeur d’Alene, a 130-voice regional choral arts society based in Idaho.
 Founded in 2001, Chorale CdA’s mission is to promote excellence in choral artistry, engage the local community through creative collaboration initiatives, and support music education through targeted programming.
 He also serves as the Minister of Music at Meadowood Baptist Church where he conducts the adult worship choir and orchestra.
 He has served as director and minister of music in churches since Fall 2012.

 Joshua holds a PhD in Music Education with an emphasis in Conducting and Choral Pedagogy from the University of Oklahoma in Norman (2022).
 He earned an MM in Choral Conducting from the University of Missouri–Columbia, graduating in 2019.
 Joshua holds Bachelor of Music Education degree and a Bachelor of Music Composition degree from Missouri State University in Springfield, where he graduated Summa Cum Laude in 2010.
 Additionally, he holds Kodály Level I, II, and III certification.

 His research interests include the impact of service-learning internships, music assessment, MUED curriculum content, and community music.
 Joshua has recently presented research at the Collegiate Musicological Society, NAfME, ACDA, and SMTE conferences.
 In his spare time, Joshua likes to compose, travel, garden, eat sushi, and play board games.
 Joshua, his wife Natalie, and their young children (Jacob and Hannah) reside in Shawnee, OK.
-For more information, visit www.joshuachism.com.
+In May 2026, Joshua is proud to make his conducting debut at Carnegie Hall.

 Katherine Crawford, Mezzo-Soprano

-Katherine Crawford holds a Master of Music degree in Vocal Performance from the Conservatory of Music and Dance at the University of Missouri–Kansas City and a Bachelor of Music degree in Vocal Performance from St. Olaf College, where she sang in the St. Olaf Choir under the direction of Dr. Anton Armstrong.
-She is an alto section leader in the Trinity Choir at Grace and Holy Trinity Cathedral, KCMO, and a member of the GRAMMY®️ Award–winning Kansas City Chorale.
+Katherine (Katie) Crawford holds a Master of Music degree in Vocal Performance from the Conservatory of Music and Dance at the University of Missouri–Kansas City and a Bachelor of Music degree in Vocal Performance from St. Olaf College, where she sang in the St. Olaf Choir under the direction of Dr. Anton Armstrong.
+She serves as an alto section leader in the Trinity Choir at Grace and Holy Trinity Cathedral, KCMO, and is a member of the Missouri Choral Artists, the Astra Ensemble, and the GRAMMY®️ Award–winning Kansas City Chorale

 Frank Fleschner, Tenor